sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 a=4, b=2
 ~~~

-Yep, you can write reactive expressions based on collections or arbitrary expressions @@ When any component changes the right hand side is re-evaluated (the actual value that changed is passed in as $1).
+Yep, you can write reactive expressions based on collections or arbitrary expressions.
+When any component changes the right hand side is re-evaluated (the actual value that changed is passed in as $1).

 ###Assignment